LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

   ```
 ### <a id="rtds_jupyter"></a>RTDS Jupyter Notebook example

-Please be informed that your Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server should have a Service that contains MRN data.
+Please be informed that your Real-Time Advanced Data Hub and Real-Time Advanced Distribution Server should have a Service that contains MRN data.
 The Python [Anaconda](https://www.anaconda.com/distribution/) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) distribution/package manager is highly recommended for running the JupyterLab example.

 1. Open Anaconda Prompt and go to the project's folder
 2. Activate MRN_RTO environment with this command in Anaconda Prompt